 Since its founding in 1980, Urban Resource Institute (URI) has provided life-changing services to improve and empower New York City’s vulnerable populations.
 Today, URI is the nation’s largest provider of domestic violence shelter and services.
-Behind the organization’s almost 40 year history, a narrative of growth and innovation demonstrates URI’s focus on addressing the underserved needs of vulnerable populations and breaking down barriers preventing those needs from being fulfilled.
+Behind the organization’s 40 year history, a narrative of growth and innovation demonstrates URI’s focus on addressing the underserved needs of vulnerable populations and breaking down barriers preventing those needs from being fulfilled.

 The Urban Resource Institute (URI) is founded in Brooklyn as an affiliate of the Addiction Research and Treatment Corporation (ARTC)

 URI offers services to domestic violence victims at Harlem Hospital